 Two Stagecoach companies are along Allen Street.
 Two Trolley Tours are at 4th & Toughnut.
 Or try a walking tour, one is a really Cool Adventure.
-Maybe a must-see for kids and teens.
+Maybe a must-see for kids.
+And especially teens - who may feel bored with you dragging them to this cowboy town!
 They may really enjoy this: See It Explained>

 Tombstone was Cochise County’s 1st county seat.
 That’s why the courthouse.
 The cornerstone was set on August 11, 1882: a town original building.
 When the county seat moved to Bisbee, the courthouse fell to ruins.
 Empty and abandoned for awhile.
 One long-time local we spoke with said how he and his friends played inside when he was a youngster!

 Hours: 9 a.m. to 5 p.m.
 More Here>

 Number 3 – Maybe it should be Number 1?
 Because the mine is why Tombstone came to be!
 Then it influenced the town in so many ways.
 It attracted many to arrive in the 1800s.
 Business people followed, providing services.

 If Ed Schieffelin never discovered silver here, causing this mining boom, there wouldn’t be a town here!
 Virgil Earp and his brothers would never have arrived.
 The Gunfight at the OK Corral would never have happened.
 And there never would have been movies: the Movie Tombstone, with all its great Movie Quotes, or the movie Wyatt Earp!

 The Mine Tour is at the far South End of 5th Street.
 Their tour gets you a terrific overview of Tombstone’s History, not only the mine and it’s workings.
 They give you a summarized compilation of how it all fits together.
 They’ve always had terrific reviews.
 Can’t recommend it enough!!
 See More>